floragunncom/sgctl/README.md

 `sgctl` is a command line remote control tool for Search Guard.
 It is supposed to be a lightweight and easy-to-use replacement for the older `sgadmin`.

-Currently, `sgctl` is just a tech preview and not complete yet.
-You can only use it with the Search Guard tech preview version.
-It cannot be used with older Search Guard release versions.

 ## Getting Started

 In order to use `sgctl`, you need: